superduper/BrightnessMenulet/README.rst

 Brightness Menulet
 ==================

+**This tool is not stable and almost not maintained.
+Use at your own risk.
+Try to look at forks, there's a chance your LCD model might be supported**

 Allows you to control monitor brigthness via menu in status bar.

 This tool works on OSX 10.8+.
 If you have tested your monitor(s) with this tool, please